 A bundle is stronger than a single stick.

-There’s no chance of maintaining a secure supply chain without close collaboration with your suppliers.
+Maintaining a secure supply chain requires a close collaboration with your suppliers.
 According to NIST, some businesses organize entire supply chain ecosystems between companies “to increase coordination and simplify the management of complex shared supply chains.”

-Maintaining regular communication with your third parties is crucial for mitigating supply chain vulnerabilities.
-You can organize visits and gatherings dedicated to improving supply chain resilience and security as well as conduct training to raise awareness among third parties.
+Regular communication with third parties is crucial for mitigating supply chain vulnerabilities.
+You can organize visits and gatherings dedicated to improving supply chain resilience and security, as well as conduct training to raise awareness among third parties.

-It’s important to propagate your security needs and standards to your suppliers and find ways to make them uniform throughout your entire supply chain.
+It’s important to convey your security needs and standards to your suppliers and find ways to make them uniform throughout your entire supply chain.

-To define responsibilities in your collaboration with suppliers, consider using service-level agreements (SLAs).
-An SLA will help you communicate to and standardize requirements among your third parties and make them accountable for cybersecurity incidents they might cause.
-An SLA should include all details considering the cybersecurity aspect of your cooperation.
+To define responsibilities in your collaborations with suppliers, consider using service-level agreements (SLAs).
+An SLA will help you communicate and standardize requirements among your third-party vendors and hold them accountable for any cybersecurity incidents they might cause.
+An SLA should include all details regarding the cybersecurity aspects of your cooperation.
 Specify the duties of each party, security requirements, metrics for measuring compliance with requirements, fines for violations, etc.

 4. Strengthen your data management